scalabli/quo/docs/full_screen_apps.rst

 +-----------------------------------------------------------------+----------------------------------------------------------------------+

-A :class:`~quo.layout.BufferControl` takes only one processor as input, but it is possible to "merge" multiple processors into one with the :func:`~quo.layout.processors.merge_processors` function.
+A :class:`~quo.layout.BufferControl` takes only one processor as input, but it is possible to "merge" multiple processors into one with the :func:`~quo.layout.processors.merge_processors` function

-[1]
+» Check out more examples `here <https://github.com/scalabli/quo /tree/master/examples/full-screen/>`